John Skipper

-John Skipper is an American television executive, former executive chairman of DAZN Group, and former president of ESPN.
+John Skipper is an American television executive, former executive chairman of DAZN Group, former president of ESPN, and co-founder of Meadowlark Media.

 Career

 Education and early career

 Skipper attended Lexington Senior High School in Lexington, North Carolina.
 He then attended UNC-Chapel Hill and earned a bachelor's degree in English literature.
 After receiving his master's degree in the same field from Columbia University, he went to work for Rolling Stone, beginning as an executive assistant before being promoted.
 He also worked for Us and Spin before becoming senior vice president of Disney Publishing Group.

 ESPN

 In June 1997, Skipper became senior vice president and general manager of ESPN the Magazine.
 In October 2005, he was named as executive vice president of content.
 On January 1, 2012, he became president of ESPN Inc. and co-chairman of Disney Media Networks.
 In 2017, Skipper's contract with ESPN's parent company, Disney, was extended through 2021.
 In his time as President, Skipper was noted for negotiating large television rights contracts for sporting events, including a nine-year, $12 billion deal with the National Basketball Association and a $7.3 billion deal for the College Football Playoff, as well as all four tennis Grand Slams and golf's Masters Tournament.

 On December 18, 2017, Skipper revealed that he had been struggling with substance addiction, and announced that he would be resigning as president of ESPN in order to focus on treatment.
-John Skipper told Sports Illustrated that a cocaine extortion attempt led to his ESPN departure.
+John Skipper told The Hollywood Reporter that a cocaine extortion attempt led to his ESPN departure.
 His predecessor George Bodenheimer served as acting chairman of the company during the transition to new leadership.
 In the wake of Skipper's announcement, the New York Times reported that he "didn't have a reputation for partying or erratic behavior" among coworkers at ESPN or confidants in his personal life.

 After his resignation, many current and former ESPN staffers, including Jemele Hill, Michele Steele, and Keith Olbermann, applauded Skipper's past work and the decision to focus on his personal life.